 Making estimates requires management to exercise significant judgment.
 It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
-Accordingly, the actual results could differ significantly from those estimates.
+One of the more significant accounting estimates included in these condensed financial statements is the determination of the fair value of the warrant liabilities.
+Such estimates may be subject to change as more current information becomes available and accordingly the actual results could differ significantly from those estimates.